BlueManCZ/SIF/README.md

 # Description

-In this paragraph is explained, how SIF script works.
+In this paragraph is explained how SIF script works.

 1. Finds all Steam library folders and installed games.
 2. For each one game checks: